UltimateSeatSelectorInc/UltimateSeatSelector/CICD_TeamPhilosophy.md

 We are planning on making JS function calls from our HTML to javascript files to allow for events to occur on our site.
 Currently we have the ability to choose a seat, attend virtually, and enter user information.

+Added CSS to make a more elegant looking page that shows seat icons and the layout of the room.

 New Team Members:
 Access to the newest source code is available here in this repository.
 The branches are for test and production.
 Those branches corespond to the test and production sites.